softplus/detweet/README.md

 Q: Why not use the Twitter API?

 A: It only allows 50 delete operations per day.
 That would take a while.
+The code here processes about 400 in an hour.
+It could be sped up by tweaking the delays, but you don't have to watch it, so it's fine.

 Q: Why can't it delete all retweets?